aclark4life/setup-macos/README.md

 ## System Preferences

-OK I lied.
-More manual steps.
+OK, I lied!
+Here are more manual steps.
+Some of these are [automated](setup.mk) and more could be automated but, yeah.

 ### Accessibility